omniosorg/omniosorg.github.io/patron.md

 address correctly as we will alert you a few days before the next payment is due, with the option to cancel your subscription.

+Note, this has nothing todo with *Patreon* we are using *Stripe* as our card processing service.

 <form class="patron_form">
 <div class="row">
 <div class="input-field col s6 offset-m1 m5 offset-l2 l2 offset-xl3 xl2">